Brijesh-Bhardwaj/Brijesh_SDK/docs/LatestChangelog.md

- - Issue fix for user not able to connect instacart account (RPA-824)
+- UI feedback to user during manual scraping (RPA-753 and RPA-585)